terra-money/core/readme.md

 #### Run a local testnet

 The easiest way to set up a local testing environment is to run [LocalTerra](https://github.com/terra-money/LocalTerra), a zero-configuration complete testing environment.
+But if you want something more sofisticated you can run `make init-ica-demo` which will start two local nodes connected with a relayer.

+> The `scripts/ica-demo/delegate.sh` script can help to setup an interchain account, transfer funds to that account and delegate to a validator thru IBC.

 ### Run a single node testnet